Don't see what you need? Search here

 Attendance, Tardy & Discipline Policy:

-Attendance: Many projects are completed in class.
-As such, regular attendance and active participation are important.
-If a student misses class, it will be his or her responsibility to check objectives and assignments on the website@ nesshistory.org, and/or in Canvas and complete and return their assignments to the teacher within two of the absence.* Willowcreek Jr. High attendance policy will be applied.
+Attendance: This is a college course, regular attendance is expected.
+Many projects are completed in class, including daily reading exams.
+Students are expected to attend and actively participate in order to succeed.
+If a student misses class, it will be his or her responsibility to check objectives and assignments on Canvas, and complete & upload their assignments prior to the unit exam.
+Some work cannot be completed out of class.
+Students are expected to use their Pridetime (flextime) to make up missed work.
+Willowcreek Jr. High attendance policy will be applied.

 This course will support the school’s R³ policy, i.e., respect yourself, respect others, respect the school.
 If disruptive or negative behavior occurs, the following steps will be followed:

 * Verbal warning and/or name on the board.